Veronika-91/SDA_finalTesting/README_SDA_Testing_Project.md

 - Tests run in Chrome – ensure the `chromedriver` version matches your Chrome browser.
 - The form test and the checkbox test are handled separately, one with plain Selenium, the other using BDD via Cucumber.

+### ✅ Sample BDD Test Result

+Below is a screenshot from IntelliJ IDEA showing a successful execution of a BDD scenario using Gherkin syntax and Cucumber framework:

+![BDD Test Result]